 There are numerous advisors and consultants on hand to steer head-teachers and PE coordinators towards best practice.
 But what is best practice Physical Education in the primary school setting?

-With time, facilities, enthusiasm, commitment and expertise, best practice is weaving physical, cognitive, personal, social, creative and emotional development opportunities into a holistic physical education tapestry.
+With time, facilities, enthusiasm, commitment and expertise, best practice is weaving physical, cognitive, personal, social, creative and emotional development opportunities into a holistic physical education and games tapestry.
 Without such resources, best practice must still be attainable, but it has to be simple.

 Make time to think about this question in our own school setting, and we are half way there.
 Establish a vision for all pupils.
 Build a model for physical education around this vision.
 Keep it simple.